Happyr/CloudFlareBundle/README.md

 # Happyr CloudFlare bundle

-This Symfony2 bundle lets you talk to the CloudFlare client API
+This Symfony2 bundle lets you talk to the CloudFlare client API.
+For API reference please visit the [CloudFlare website](https://www.cloudflare.com/docs/client-api.html).

 # Installation and Configuration